Garden Brick Wall Cost in 2024

 Walls to the rear of a property will often be more expensive due to the fact that bricks and other building material will usually have to be carried into the rear garden adding labour time to the job.

-This is even worse if the property has major access problems and all the building materials have to be carted through the house!.
+This is made worse if the property has access problems and all materials have to be carted through the house!

 The different types of brick material will also affect the cost:

-Engineering bricks are tough, strong, resilient and resistant to water and icy weather.
+Engineering bricks are tough, strong, resilient, and resistant to water and icy weather.
 This makes them perfect for sewers, groundworks, and retaining walls.
-Some options of these bricks can be quite expensive, and prices can range from £50-£75 per m2.

 Reclaimed bricks are recovered from old brickworks and structures, and have mortar cleaned away from them.
-Cleaning and sorting through reclaimed bricks is extremely labour-intensive and can often cost twice as much as a normal brick.
-Price range from £100-£300 per m2 depending on the type of reclaimed brick.
+Cleaning and sorting through reclaimed bricks is extremely labour-intensive, which is why they often cost twice as much as a normal brick.

-The common concrete bricks are one of the cheapest options, are extremely durable and actually gain strength with age.
-They aren't the most appealing option and prices can range from £40-£55 per m2.
+Common concrete bricks are one of the cheapest options you can choose.
+They're extremely durable — and can actually gain strength with age.
+However, they aren't the most aesthetically appealing option.

 Facing bricks are typically used for external use above ground level.
-These are high quality and durable bricks which look nice and neat and cost between £55-£75 per m2.
+These are high quality and durable bricks which have an appealing look.

-Wirecut bricks are cut into individual bricks by using a wire, and there are lots of different colours and textures to choose from.
-They’re fairly cheap and typically cost around £55-£80 per m2.
+Wirecut bricks are cut into individual bricks by using a wire, with lots of different colours and textures to choose from.

 How Big Can My Garden Wall Be?

-Even if your wall is less than 1m tall, it is still wise to check your boundary and listings around your property rather than going straight for it.
-If you’re every thinking of undertaking a big task in your garden, always consult a pro to avoid any additional costs or damages.
+Even if your wall is less than 1m tall, you should still check your boundary and listings around your property before doing anything.
+If you’re ever thinking of undertaking a big task in your garden, always consult with a professional who can help you identify costs and risks.

 Brickwork Bonding Options